yzztin/telegram-search/README.md

   <a href="https://t.me/+Gs3SH2qAPeFhYmU9"><img src="https://img.shields.io/badge/Telegram-%235AA9E6?logo=telegram&labelColor=FFFFFF"></a>
 </p>

-> The only official website is `intentchat.app`, all other websites are scams.
->
 > We have not issued any virtual currency, please do not be deceived.
 >
 > This software can only export your own chat records for search, please do not use it for illegal purposes.